sdn-and-bgp

 3. Redundancy and Load Balancing: BGP’s dynamic routing capabilities enable network administrators to create redundant paths and distribute traffic across multiple links.
 This redundancy enhances network resilience and ensures uninterrupted connectivity even during link failures.

-4. Internet Traffic Engineering: BGP plays a vital role in internet traffic engineering, allowing organizations to optimize the flow of traffic within their networks.
+4. Internet Traffic Engineering: BGP plays a vital role in Internet traffic engineering, allowing organizations to optimize network traffic flow.
 By manipulating BGP attributes and policies, network administrators can influence the path selection process and direct traffic through preferred routes.